centroid-csu/open-data-day-2018/README.md

 We can see how JavaScript can change the styles.

 ![Using JavaScript to update content and styles dynamically](graphics/pen-js-style.gif)
-Figure XX.
-Using JavaScript to update content and styles dynamically.
+**Figure 10.** Using JavaScript to update content and styles dynamically.

 All together HTML, CSS, and JavaScript form the foundation for web mapping.
 Of course, there are many more web standards that come into play (notably SVG, HTML's counterpart for describing graphics).
 But this should be enough to get us into trouble for the time being.